(See Fed. R. Civ. P. 83)

 - Pays the admissions fee and files a pro hac vice admission application in every case in which the attorney seeks to be specially admitted.

-- Certifies having professional liability insurance, or financial responsibility equivalent to liability insurance, that will apply and remain in force for the duration of the case, including any appeal proceedings.
+- Certifies having professional liability insurance, or financial responsibility equivalent to liability insurance, that meets the insurance requirements of the Oregon State Bar for attorneys practicing in this District, and that will apply and remain in force for the duration of the case, including any appeal proceedings.

 (b) Motion to Waive Special Admissions Fee